appcelerator-archive/ti.millennialmedia/documentation/view.md

 ## View Size

 For banner ads, the size of the view controls what size of ad is returned.
-The following ad sizes are available:
+Below are the available banner sizes.

+#### iOS:
 * Banner iPhone: 320 x 50
 * Banner iPad: 728 x 90
+* Rectangle: 300 x 250

+#### Android:
+* Banner Phone: 320 x 50
+* Banner Medium: 480 x 60
+* Banner Tablet: 728 x 90
 * Rectangle: 300 x 250

 The view should be set to one of these dimentions durring creation.